psu-arts-arch-3/art-203/lesson-2/intro-to-html.md

 Hyper Text Markup Language \(HTML\) isn't really programing—in the same way that languages like Java or C are—because HTML doesn't deal with logic and interaction in any complex sense.
 But like those programming languages, it's important to remember that HTML is text—_only text._ Which means that every webpage you visit \(including this one\) is a pretty visual display created by text.

 For some upcoming exercises, we'll be writing some HTML, and even applications like Wordpress allow you to edit some of the raw HTML, so it's very useful to learn the basics.
 Even if you've worked with HTML before, it's always good to brush up on the specifics.
+If you're totally new to HTML and CSS, I recommend the fabulous [Interneting is Hard](https://internetingishard.com/html-and-css/) for further learning.

 ### Syntax